-Use cases include helping customers solve problems, answering questions and carrying out transactions on any Apple device such as iPhone, iPad or Apple Watch.
+Use cases include helping customers solve problems, answering questions and carrying out transactions on any Apple devices such as iPhone, iPad or Apple Watch.
 Customer service and shopping seem most likely scenarios but there are various other processes possible.

 Currently running in beta, Business Chat has already been implemented on some of the biggest customer service platforms: Salesforce, Nuance, Genesis and LivePerson.
-For everyone else Business Chat is available as a Developer Preview for developers, and customer service providers to integrate it in apps.
+For everyone else Business Chat is available as a Developer Preview for developers, and customer service providers to integrate it into apps.

 By doing so Apple reveals their plan of transforming iMessage into a communication platform that is capable of keeping up with Facebook Messenger and others alike.
 But while Facebook Messenger has recently been focussing on chatbot integration as such, Apple is promoting human-to-human interaction in order to create a human experience.
-Of course Apple could theoretically include chatbots and as a way of supporting customer service this seems most likely for future use cases.
+Of course, Apple could theoretically include chatbots and as a way of supporting customer service, this seems most likely for future use cases.

 What’s important with Business Chat is that customers are the ones to initiate a conversation.
 Via Safari, Spotlight or Search they enter a chat with a business.
 The interface looks like a normal iMessage window with a little personalization such as the businesses logo.
 Business and customer exchange rich content including text, photo, links or PDFs.

 What makes Apple Business Chat special is the usage of Apple Pay within the system that excludes any third parties from benefiting from transactions.
 Thus, there are no costs for sender and receiver which opens up opportunities for start-ups and established businesses alike to try out various scenarios on iMessage.
-However on the downside Apple Pay appears to be the only payment method that can be implemented into Business Chat as of now.
+However, on the downside Apple Pay appears to be the only payment method that can be implemented into Business Chat as of now.

 Interestingly it should be assumed that Business Chat has been developed according to Apples own experiences with customer service.
 They beta tested within their own Stores with features such as real-time scheduling and shopping.